Brendonovich/webdirections-2023/slides.md

 *click*

-- Gets the job done for basic forms, but is cumbersome and could go wrong
+- Gets the job done for basic forms, but is cumbersome + could hook up bindings incorrectly -->
-- Input names aren't validated, bindings could be hooked up incorrectly -->

 ---